markhwhiteii/dissertation/README.md

-# dissertation
+# Dissertation
-Repository for my dissertation studies, data, and manuscript
+Repository for my dissertation R code, data, and manuscript.